maykar/plex_assistant/README.md

   <br><br>

 ## Author's note
-This is just a side project made to fill the absence of native Google Assistant support in Plex and because the Phlex/FlexTV projects aren't in working order at the moment.
+This is just a side project made to fill the absence of native Google Assistant support in Plex and the fact that the Phlex/FlexTV projects aren’t in working order at the moment.

-This project is not a priority as Plex could add Google Assistant support or FlexTV may become viable again at any time.
-That being said, I will be adding features and fixing issues until that time.
+This project is not a priority of mine as Plex could add Google Assistant support or FlexTV may become viable again at any time.
+That being said, I will try to add features and fix issues until that time.
 As always, I both welcome and greatly appreciate pull requests.

 Thank you for understanding.